Green Gifts

 • Santa Cruz Beach Boardwalk

-• Spend a day together on an epic adventure
+Spend a day together on an epic adventure, or provide a service to make their day!

-• Plan an afternoon at a beach, park, etc.
+• Plan an outing at a beach, park, or museum

 • Take a hike or camping trip